 Causes of hip pain

-The hips are ball and socket weight bearing joints.
-Pain in the hips can be a symptom of knee issues, whereby the hip muscles compensate and cause tension and strain the muscles.
 Hip pain can also be caused by referral from the lower back where the nerves running down the back of the leg can have pressure placed upon them, or posterior hip muscles can guard against a traumatic injury and reduce hip mobility as well as cause discomfort.
 If the pain being experienced is a sharp shooting pain down the back of the hip into the thigh there’s a chance it may be Sciatica, which is a symptom of nerve compression and not a condition.

 Hip joint health can be maintained by regular stretching of the lower back and hip muscles, not sitting in one position for too long especially if you are a desk worker, regular exercise and massage.